yitang310/YiTang/README.md

-# Personal information about Yi Tang.
+# Information about Yi Tang